 Use Rentals for Newcomers to search for available rental units in Richmond Hill.
 Here, you can also find current rental prices in Richmond Hill.

-When renting a home or apartment, it’s also important to consider buying renter’s insurance to protect your family, belongings, and finances.
+When renting a home or apartment, it’s also important to buy renter’s insurance to protect your family, belongings, and finances.

 It is expensive to purchase a home in Richmond Hill.
 Prices have increased by once 12% in the past year and they continue to climb.
 The average price to buy a home is $1.5 million as of April 2022 according to real estate website Zolo.